HWTeng-Teaching/202509-Statistics/17025_陳俊呈/HW0927/BONUS. Case study of chapter 3.md

 ## 3.<br>
 To refer to the Fig.1, the price of the washing machine conveys a positive linear about its quality, although the correlation coefficient($r$) is less than 0.5. <br>
-The most effective variable is Capacity(x7), and the least effective variable is Cycle Time(x8).<br>
+The top effective variables are related to efficiency and comfort, such as the top four variables, Capacity(x7), Vibration(x6), Noise(x5), and Washing(x1).